TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-07-26-how-i-made-huge-mistake-with-interpretation-of-laravel-downloads.md

     Also, monorepo and split packages downloads lead to a problem when one monorepo download has hidden 10-30 package downloads. **There is no way to detect what packages are downloaded or used exactly**, so [this project should be stopped to avoid showing miss-leading](/blog/2020/03/09/art-of-letting-go/) data far from reality.

-tweet: "New Post on the 🐘 blog: How I made Huge Mistake with Interpretation of Laravel Downloads"
 ---

 This project had some controversial feedback, mainly because the numbers put some frameworks into a lower position than framework communities expected.